egt-cvdl/egt-cvdl/README.md

 We've already implemented any noteworthy features or functionalities in this document.
 This assignment is only for you to demonstrate your expertise in this domain.
 We still may use any good ideas.
 By applying to this position you accept to renounce any rights on the work you submit.
 Event Gates does not commit itself to hire somebody on the basis of this job listing or application to it, completed successfully or not.

-We will not respond to applicant who do not complete below steps.
+We will not respond to applicants who do not complete the steps above.